Ankle fracture is obviously in the first instance a job for an orthopaedic surgeon.

 P: Ask her husband to stretch the achilles tendon every evening.
 Alas it's "afscheid-dag".
 Those long Dutch words.
 I'm going into semi-retirement, and have had to hand her over to a colleague.
 "Divorce day", literally translated.

 "Ik ga achter de geraniums zitten."
-"Sitting behind the geraniums" is a euphism for going into retirement!
+"Sitting behind the geraniums" is a euphemism for going into retirement!
 Except it will be sitting behind the Cape violets!
 Niet echt, not really, just nice to joke.

 Ankle exercises are very important after ankle fracture.